Arc'teryx Voltair 30 Review

 The Voltair is TSA approved for domestic air travel; it's even okay to carry this bag on so long as the battery is disconnected.
 This is incredibly nice for skiers and boarders who travel to their backcountry destination or to locations where re-filling a compressed air canister is more challenging.

 This pack only comes in one size (regular) and fits slightly smaller folks far better than the Backcountry Access Float 32.
 We thought it fit most people from 5'4" to 6'2 well; for folks on the taller end of this spectrum, we'd expect the BCA Float packs to fit better.
-For short users (shorter than 5'3"), the Mammut Ride Short is the best option.

 This pack offers some of the best articulation and supportive foam of any airbag we tested.
 In our side-by-side tests, this was the most comfortable pack we tested, earning a 9 out of 10.
 It was noticeably more comfortable the Black Diamond Halo 28, Black Diamond Saga 40, Mammut Light Removable 3.0, and the Backcountry Access Float 32, though all four packs were trailing closely behind in our tests.
 If you plan to carry heavier loads, the Voltair will serve you well.